philiphendry/blog/_posts/2011-06-13-problems-compiling-android-project-after-importing-into-a-new-workspace.markdown

 slug: problems-compiling-android-project-after-importing-into-a-new-workspace
 title: Problems Compiling Android Project After Importing Into A New Workspace
 wordpress_id: 360
-categories:
+tags:
-- Android
+- android
-- Eclipse
+- eclipse
 ---

 A couple of times now I’ve had compilation problems trying to compile an Android project after having just imported it into a new Workspace – and usually it seems to concern references to system packages.
 The solution seems to be: